Krejdom/content/tech/languages/python/flask-installation.md

 $ cd my_project
 ```

-Now you can create a virtual environment called `project_venv` which will contain Python and a copy of the pip library which you can use to install Flask.
+Let's create a virtual environment called `project_venv` which will contain Python and pip which you can use to install Flask.

 ```bash
 $ pyvenv project_venv